oracle/weblogic-kubernetes-operator/documentation/4.1/content/managing-domains/domain-on-pv/overview.md

 For example, you might use frameworks like Meta Data Service (MDS), Oracle Application Development Framework (ADF), or Oracle Service Bus (OSB).
 These frameworks require a running domain and the lifecycle operations are persisted to the file system.
-Typically, after the initial domain is created, you use tools like Fusion Middleware Control, product-specific WLST functions, the WebLogic Server Administration Console, the Service Bus Console, or JDeveloper for lifecycle operations.
+Typically, after the initial domain is created, you use tools like Fusion Middleware Control, product-specific WLST functions, the WebLogic Server Administration Console, the WebLogic Remote Console, the Service Bus Console, or JDeveloper for lifecycle operations.
 The changes are managed by these tools; the data and operations _cannot_ be described using WDT models.

 ### WebLogic Deploy Tooling models

 WDT models are a convenient and simple alternative to WLST configuration scripts and templates.
-They compactly define a WebLogic domain using model files, variable property files, and application archive files.
+They compactly define a WebLogic domain using model files, variable properties files, and application archive files.
 For more information about the model format and its integration, see [Usage]({{< relref "/managing-domains/domain-on-pv/usage.md" >}})